• Skip to primary navigation

 Eno River State Park to Proceed with Hillsborough Expansion

-November 29, 2022 by Eno River Association
+November 29, 2022 by Emily Hill

 The Eno River Association is pleased to announce that a project to sell over 200 acres near downtown Hillsborough has received full funding from federal, state, and private sources.
 Since 2021, the Association has been working to initiate the sale of property owned by Classical American Homes Preservation Trust to The Archaeological Conservancy and the State to be added to Eno River State Park.